MrAlexSee/InterviewTopics/README.md

 * `auto n = 5; cout << typeid(n).name() << endl;` prints `i`.

+* `constexpr`: a constant value which must be initialized at compile time.

 * `for (const int i : tab) { }` works for arrays and containers with `begin()` and `end()`.

 * Enum class values require scoping: `enum class Letters { A, B, C }; cout << (int)Letters::A << endl;`